niltwill/vc-updatedscm/README.md

 [*] Spaz shotgun replaced to Stubby shotgun and M60 to M4 in 'Gun Runner' (smaller weapons more fitting to the small crates) [*] The counter for drug deals (Distribution) no longer resets back to 0 (only after 1000 deals), it keeps adding up (no longer need to do 50 all at once)
-[*] Slightly increased detection of the pizzabox because sometimes when you toss the pizza at them, they don't comprehend it [*] Fixed dark sky glitch after cutscene in 'The Fastest Boat'
+[*] Slightly increased detection of the pizzabox because sometimes when you toss the pizza at them, they don't comprehend it

 [*] Red Tracksuit outfit now gets unlocked after completion of Juju Scramble (instead of being available since the very beginning of the game)
-[*] The weapons for sale at Ammu-Nation / tool stores were wonky or floating out of bounds: now the weapons lie flat against the wall instead of floating away from it
 [*] Increased the owners health in Ammu-Nation and tool stores (they do not die as quickly now) [*] Moved Phil to back seat of Patriot in 'Boomshine Saigon' [*] Rico's boat is now removed after completing 'Stunt Boat Challenge' [*] Restored Lance's beta lines in 'Back Alley Brawl' (only plays when you go near the Pole Position Strip Club)????????
 [*] In 'Autocide' when you quickly kill both Marcus Hammond and Franco Carter, game will no longer say they have noticed you?
 [*] In 'Cop Land' ending at the "asset text" display, the camera is moved to hide the 'see-through' entrance????
-[*] Fixed the Pole Position Strip Club's dark world bike glitch [*] Added more ped variety in 'The Job' (inside the bank) [*] Tommy is relocated at the back seat of the Admiral in intro cutscene.
+[*] Added more ped variety in 'The Job' (inside the bank) [*] Tommy is relocated at the back seat of the Admiral in intro cutscene.
 [*] Post mission monologues in KENT1 and BARON5 are now handled by a separate script